Learn Russian with Oksana on Skype

 Привет!
 My name is Oksana, I am a native Russian speaker from Siberia.
 I would be glad to help you learn our language and grasp our culture.
 I am always happy to see my students’ progress as a result of our collaboration.

 I graduated in linguistics and education in 2010.
-I am a language tutor online with 4 years of experience.
+I am an online language tutor with 6 years of experience.
 I’ve had students from many countries so I can foresee what difficulties learners may have depending on their background.
 Progress implies leaving your comfort zone, and I am here to help you leave it in a friendly and understanding atmosphere.
 In most cases, learners are interested in speaking activities during the lessons.
 I totally agree with them because speaking is the activity a person cannot do alone.
 So this time with a native speaker is really invaluable.
 But for people who need a guide in the Russian grammar jungle, I am here for you.

 I am very flexible, and I customize lessons for my students’ needs.
 I will provide you with the necessary materials for the class or we can use your own materials if you have some.
 I often use Google Docs for your questions and my corrections.